 - Grooming teaches your children that they now have a dependant, they will need them to take care of the nails, ears, and eyes.
-Brush your pet and make sure they look and feel their best as you would yourself.
+Remember to brush your pet and make sure they look and feel their best as you would yourself.
 Check the teeth for any plaque or pale gums.

 - Encourage bonding time.
 This means your child must know in order to bond with the new pet they need to play with them.
 Walk them or teach them new tricks.
 The time spent together will help children understand.
 That even though we may have other responsibilities we must always make time for our furry little loved ones.
 Just as you do for them.

 - Know when your pet will need to see a vet.
 Teach your children about the pet’s health.
 If their pet becomes ill the first step is contacting a vet.
 Like when we need doctors to get help with our health.

 - Remind your children a puppy or a kitten is like a child.
 However, they need a lot of patience, love, and understanding.